bennu/docs.konghq.com/app/_hub/kong-inc/forward-proxy/index.md

 name: EE Forward Proxy
 publisher: Kong Inc.
-version: 0.33-x
+version: 0.34-x

 desc: Allows Kong to connect to intermediary transparent HTTP proxies
 description: |
   The Forward Proxy plugin allows Kong to connect to intermediary transparent HTTP proxies, instead of directly to the upstream_url, when forwarding requests upstream.
-This is useful in environments where Kong sits in an organization's internal network, the upstream API is available via the public internet, and the organization proxies all outbound traffic through a forward proxy server.
+This is useful in environments where Kong sits in an organization's internal network, the upstream Service is available via the public internet, and the organization proxies all outbound traffic through a forward proxy server.

 enterprise: true
 type: plugin